DataDog/integrations-core/redisdb/README.md

 * `db`, `password`, and `socket_timeout` - (Optional) - Additional connection options.
 * `warn_on_missing_keys` - (Optional) - Display a warning in the info page if the keys we're tracking are missing.
 * `slowlog-max-len` - (Optional) - Maximum number of entries to fetch from the slow query log.
-By default, the check will read this value from the RedisDB config.
+By default, the check will read this value from the Redis config.
 If it's above 128, it will default to 128 due to potential increased latency to retrieve more than 128 slowlog entries every 15 seconds.
 If you need to get more entries from the slow query logs set the value here.
-Warning: It may impact the performance of your RedisDB instance
+Warning: It may impact the performance of your Redis instance
 * `command_stats` - (Optional) - Collect INFO COMMANDSTATS output as metrics.

 See the [sample redisdb.yaml](https://github.com/DataDog/integrations-core/blob/master/redisdb/conf.yaml.example) for all available configuration options.

-[Restart the Agent](https://docs.datadoghq.com/agent/faq/start-stop-restart-the-datadog-agent) to begin sending RedisDB metrics to Datadog.
+[Restart the Agent](https://docs.datadoghq.com/agent/faq/start-stop-restart-the-datadog-agent) to begin sending Redis metrics to Datadog.

 #### Log Collection